 | Stepping Stones over the river |

-You need longer legs than me to take the stones in stride (ideal would be about 5'10 I think), but Stepping Stones are always a fun way to cross a river, and soon we are over the other side.
+The stones are setup for someone with longer legs than mine (ideal would be about 5'10 I think), but Stepping Stones are always a fun way to cross a river, and soon we are over the other side.

-On the far side, there is a lovely spot to stop at if you turn left, where you can also sometimes see some jumping fish, but here we turn right and head on through Egton Bridge - and out past Egton Manor, as we continue to follow the river's course.
+On the far side, there is a lovely spot to stop at (if you turn left), where you can also sometimes see some jumping fish - but here we turn right, and head on through Egton Bridge - and out past Egton Manor.

-This marks the start of a slightly less exciting section as we follow a track that carries us the mile or so to Grosmont, but instead of heading into Grosmont our onward path bears left, keeping to the left side of the river.
+This marks the start of a slightly less exciting section, as we follow a track that carries us the mile or so to Grosmont, but instead of heading into Grosmont, our onward path bears left - keeping to the left hand side of the river.

-Grosmont to Goathland and back (including a final stretch back up along this path to Lealholm, which involves a fair bit of train spotting along the way.
-The major highlight of that part of the Moors are the old steam engines that run up and down the line - with the Flying Scotsman in residence on the line today as I am passing.
-But equally, Goathland is exceptionally pretty in autumn, and a favored spot of mine to visit at this time of year.
+Grosmont to Goathland, which involves a fair bit of train spotting along the way.
+And the major highlight of that part of the Moors are the old steam engines that run up and down the line - with the Flying Scotsman being in residence on the line today.

-But continuing on with today's walk, we head on past Grosmont Farm and then Fotherleys Farm, climbing up onto the ridge on the left of the river once more - before heading on past the very nicely finished buildings at Newbiggin Hall.
+But continuing on with today's walk, we head on past Grosmont Farm, and then Fotherleys Farm - before climbing up onto the ridge, and on past the very nicely finished buildings at Newbiggin Hall.

 |